 German shepherds can be trained to understand hand signals.
 If you want to use hand signals as a way to train them to bark less, then start by getting them excited, so they bark.
 Once they begin barking, hold your hand up as though you were about to make a shadow puppet of a quacking duck.

 Try to get the dog to focus on the movement of your hand.
 When they begin to bark, you can open and close your hand.
 This may take a lot of practice, but they should eventually learn to speak on command when you open your hand in this position.
 When you want them to bark, make sure you say the word “speak” along with the hand movement.

-This is essentially the same steps as before.
-Get the dog excited so they begin to bark, but once they get barking hold your open hand in front of them and say “quiet” firmly as you close your hand.
+These are essentially the same steps as before.
+Get the dog excited, so they begin to bark, but once they get barking, hold your open hand in front of them and say “quiet” firmly as you close your hand.
 You’ll have to be very quick to make this trick effective, so reward them with a treat the very second they stop barking.